-- industry leading safety, with Total Recordable Injury Frequency Rate (TRIFR) statistics improving, despite a substantial increase in employee numbers; - a focus on the mental health of employees, with the appointment of an in-house psychologist during the year, providing internal psychological consultation/intervention support services as well as capacity-oriented counselling sessions focused on optimal functioning for individuals and the Company: - considerable operational success despite COVID-19-imposed constraints.
-Highlights were: - expansion of Mining Services output and the commissioning of Next Gen plants; - the successful expansion of production output for the Commodities business (e.g. Wonmunna and Koolyanobbing); and - maintenance of output from Mt Marion and containment of costs. - strong progress with sustainability such as; - o commitment to Net Zero Emissions pathway by 2050, with the development of a road-map to achieve this goal and commencement of associated supporting actions and activities; - decarbonisation initiatives and projects in Energy including: - Deloitte Decarbonisation Initiative - Net Zero Australia Project - LNG and Hydrogen Futures Facility - decarbonisation of haul trucks; - construction of Platinum Wellness Rated Corporate Headquarters in Osborne Park, Western Australia: - publication of the Group's Indigenous populations' Reconciliation Action Plan (RAP), with an associated ramp-up of actions and activities to support the goals and objectives outlined in the RAP; - progressing preparation for exploration activities to source natural gas resources that are able to be used to substitute the use of diesel fuel; - continued review and update of policies and procedures to ensure they remain relevant and appropriate, including: - update to Anti-Bribery and Corruption policy - update of sustainable reporting guidelines - establishment of a Community Grievance Mechanism; - o active participation in the community with \$5.1 million in community contributions; - achieved above target increase in female workforce participation with: - o the workforce now comprising 17.0% females, from 15.3% in FY20 - improved diversity ratios through a number of actions such as a focus on recruiting female truck drivers for our mine sites.
+- industry leading safety performance, with Total Recordable Injury Frequency Rate (TRIFR) statistics improving, despite a substantial increase in employee numbers; - a focus on the mental health of employees, with an in-house psychologist providing internal psychological consultation intervention support services as well as capacity-oriented counselling sessions focused on optimal functioning for individuals and the Company; - considerable operational success despite COVID-19-imposed constraints.
+Highlights were: - expansion of Mining Services output and the commissioning of NextGen plants; - the successful expansion of production output for the Commodities business (e.g. Wonmunna and Koolyanobbing); and - maintenance of output from Mt Marion and containment of costs.

+- strong progress with sustainability such as: - commitment to Net Zero Emissions pathway by 2050, with the development of a road-map to achieve this goal and commencement of associated supporting actions and activities; - decarbonisation initiatives and projects in Energy including: - Deloitte Decarbonisation Initiative - Net Zero Australia Project - LNG and Hydrogen Futures Facility - decarbonisation of haul trucks; - continued construction of new corporate headquarters in Osborne Park, Western Australia, designed to meet the Platinum WELL v2 Building Standard; - submitted the Board-endorsed Reconciliation Action Plan (RAP) to Reconciliation Australia, with an associated ramp-up of actions and activities to support the goals and objectives outlined in the RAP; - progressing preparation for exploration activities to source natural gas resources that are able to be used to substitute the use of diesel fuel; - continued review and update of policies and procedures to ensure they remain relevant and appropriate, including: - update to Anti-Bribery and Corruption Policy - update of sustainable reporting guidelines - updated our Community Grievance Mechanism; - active participation in the community with \$5.1 million in community contributions; - achieved above target increase in female workforce participation with: - the workforce now comprising 17.0% females, from 15.3% in FY20 - improved diversity ratios through a number of actions such as a focus on recruiting female truck drivers for our mine sites. - continued progress across multiple growth opportunities with the aim of ensuring the business has multiple future income streams, such as the development of: - the Ashburton Hub, targeting the shipping of 30Mtpa out of Onslow; - the Utah Point Hub, which will include the existing Iron Valley operation, the new Wonmunna operation, and Lamb Creek; and - the South West Creek Hub, which will include the Marillana and Ophthalmia projects.